olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 ## Imaging formats

-From the inception of any new technology until a critical mass of entities realize it's a good idea, there will be as many different imaging formats as their are equipment manufacturers or software companies.
+From the inception of any new technology until a critical mass of entities realize it's a good idea, there will be as many competing file formats as there are equipment manufacturers or software companies.
 Fortunately, medical imaging is pretty important and has been around for a while.
 The stone age lasted from whenever someone first thought of hooking an X-ray machine up to a computer up until the early